majouve/FLAME/README.md

 NOTE: Alternative outputs are:
 NA: This occurs when the central coin find has NA for the start year or the end year NA as the component of a list (ex. c(0, 97, NA)): This occurs when one of the radius years has an NA listed for the start year or end year

-### (SEVEN) Cut out Finds with Nothing in the Radius
-In the Cut_CoinFinds dataframe (main dataframe where all the columns have been added), there are many coin finds with nothing in their radius.
-I subset these from the data set, saving the smaller data set of coins with possible duplicates into TEST_CoinFinds.
-This has ~2,000 cfs.

-The coin finds that have no geographical matches are also saved into a dataframe.
-This dataframe can be inputted into the program so that these coin finds are disconsidered when the program is run in the future.

-### (EIGHT) Create Cluster IDs
-Then I created a cluster ID for each geographical cluster.
-It is composed of the cfIDs in the cluster seperated by ".".
-For our example, the cluster ID would be 13293.9239

-### (NINE & TEN & ELEVEN) Create Cluster Comparison Data Frame (FULL_clusters)
-Now, I created a new data frame (FULL_clusters) with new metrics to help make comparisons between the clusters better.
-I include the following information in this data frame:

-- cfID, name (long name assigned to find), author (person who inputted the find)
-- cluster ID
-- radius = the radius the geographical cluster is in (set to 1 for all)

-After this indentifying material, I cycle through the same three types of columns for each metric:
-- total.gold / silver / bronze / lead
-- start/end.year
-- excav.start/end.year

-I have columns for three metric:
-- I list the value itself (ex. total.gold, excavation start year)

-- avg.X.dif = sum(central find - each radius find)
-ex. avg.bronze.dif = (0-86)/(2-1) =  -86
-NOTE = the bronze difference list is c(0, -86).
-By subtracting one from the denominator, we don't consider the 0 from 13293 being subtracted from itself.

-- percent.X.same = percent of the values in the TRUE/FALSE list that are TRUE (excluding the value that is true because the central coin find is compared to itself) ex.
-For avg.bronze.dif of 13293 = (1/(2-1)) = 0%
-NOTE = the bronze TRUE/FALSE list is c(TRUE,FALSE).
-By subtracting one from the denominator, we don't consider the TRUE from 13293 being compared to itself.

-### (TWELVE) Match Score
-Then I create the match score to help us prioritize which coin clusters to compare for duplicates first.
-The match score will use the metrics calculated in the FULL_clusters data frame.
-In the final output data frame, the match score will be used to sort coin finds that are the most likely to be duplicates to the top.